 Test suites have been created and specified with users, through the prototype, to validate and delineate the quality of the techniques used and to determine the satisfaction of the users according to the different visualization / focus proposals.
 This evaluation was based on the evaluation of (Zagalo 2007), in it’s analysis of the second convergence and was carried out through three strands:

 The validation of the study of the presented solution was made through a case study.
-Sampling was analyzed using statistical methods to support the research carried out.
+Sampling was analysed using statistical methods to support the research carried out.

 Going back to the roots of cinema, this has undergone major changes throughout it’s history.
 From moving images, sound, color, computer-integrated images and 3D.
 Méliès considered the father of science fiction cinema.
 Through special effects, he managed to surprise the audience visually and thereby captivate it.